samar-pratap-singh230/Youtube_Comments_Sentiment_Analysis/README.md

-# 🚘 Sentiment Analysis of Public Perception on Self-Driving Cars using BERT and LDA
+# 🚘 Sentiment Analysis of Public Perception on Self-Driving Cars using BERT, VADER, and LDA

 This repository contains the complete codebase, datasets, and outputs from our research project:
 **"Public Perception of Self-Driving Cars: A Sentiment Analysis of YouTube Comments Using BERT"**